theendercore/BlockBeams/README.md

 As stated in server config most configs are on the client:

-- "blockBeems" is the list of blocks that will emit the particles and there color.
+- "blockBeams" is the list of blocks that will emit the particles and there color.
 It has a very simple format of `["namespace:block": hex color]`
 - "blockCheckType" is the way the mod check for what blocks to pass through
     - SERVER_ONLY - Gets the tag from the server and checks based on that, if the server has no tag then the mod is